randmonkey/gateway-operator/.github/ISSUE_TEMPLATE/---release.md

 Steps:

-1. Checkout the [community operators fork][certified-operators-fork] repository.
+1. Checkout the [community operators fork][community-operators-fork] repository.
 2. Checkout the branch named `kong-gateway-operator-<version>`.
 3. Fix the PR.
 4. Commit the changes.
 The commits need to have a `signed-off-by` clause. (`git commit -s`)
-5. Push the changes to the [community operators fork][certified-operators-fork].
+5. Push the changes to the [community operators fork][community-operators-fork].

 #### Option 2: Re-run the workflow